Written by Issam Hallak (2nd edition, updated on 29.09.2023).

-The European Parliament will shortly vote on adopting the regulation on markets in crypto-assets (MiCA).
-The regulation would establish harmonised rules for crypto-assets at EU level, thereby providing legal certainty for crypto-assets not covered by existing EU legislation.
-By enhancing the protection of consumers and investors as well as financial stability, the regulation promotes innovation and use of crypto-assets.
+The Regulation on markets in crypto-assets, and amending Regulations (EU) No 1093/2010 and (EU) No 1095/2010 and Directives 2013/36/EU and (EU) 2019/1937, establishes harmonised rules for crypto-assets at EU level, thereby providing legal certainty for crypto-assets not covered by existing EU legislation.
+By enhancing the protection of consumers and investors as well as financial stability, the regulation promotes innovation and the use of crypto-assets.

 The regulation identifies and covers three types of crypto-assets, namely asset-referenced tokens (ART), electronic money tokens (EMT), and other crypto-assets not covered by existing EU law.
-The legislation would regulate issuance and trading of crypto-assets as well as the management of the underlying assets, where applicable, with additional regulatory rules aimed at ‘significant’ ART and EMT.
-The provisional agreement resulting from the negotiations aims at securing liquidity and redemption, and envisages the inclusion of the environmental impact of crypto-assets in communications to investors.
+The legislation regulates issuance and trading of crypto-assets as well as the management of the underlying assets, where applicable, with additional regulatory rules aimed at ‘significant’ ART and EMT.
+The agreement resulting from the negotiations aimed at securing liquidity and redemption, and envisaged the inclusion of the environmental impact of crypto-assets in communications to investors.

 |Proposal for a regulation of the European Parliament and of the Council on Markets in Crypto-assets, and amending Directive (EU) 2019/1937|

 |Committee responsible:||Economic and Monetary Affairs (ECON)||COM(2020) 593|

 Antonio Maria Rinaldi (ID, Italy)Chris MacManus (The Left, Ireland)

 |Ordinary legislative procedure (COD)|

 – formerly ‘co-decision’)

 |Next steps expected: |